woocommerce/woocommerce-product-bundles-variation-bundles/readme.txt

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.1.0 =
-Add compatibility with the WooCommerce Importer/Exporter.
-Inherit variation props from mapped bundle.
+Variation properties are now inherited from the specified Variation Bundle.